 Attending Uni twice a week for 2 hours was all that she could manage, and these gruelling outings had to be meticulously planned and executed.
 To keep her energy as intact as possible, I drove the 50 minute journey, waited for her to come out or sometimes went into the lectures too (!) and then we drove home silently.
 All the rest of her week was spent housebound or bedbound, with pain and weakness, but she adored being “out in the world” and “normal” after so many years of the captivity and isolation which this illness brings with it, even if it was only for 4 hours each week.
 It took her 5 years to complete that long, painful, frustratingly slow journey towards her degree but she gained a First!

-She recovered a year or two after that, very dramatically as it happened (which isn’t necessarily the usual pattern), moved away into a flat, did her Masters the following year and is now doing a PhD and travelling the world!
+She recovered a year or two after that, very dramatically as it happened (which isn’t necessarily the usual pattern), moved away into a flat, did her Masters the following year and then her PhD and is now a university lecturer and loves travelling the world!

 (also read our Facebook Page) www.facebook.com/VegepaClub